War and Peace: Book Three

 The Battle of Borodino, fought on September 7, 1812, and involving more than a quarter of a million troops and seventy thousand casualties was a turning point in Napoleon's failed campaign to defeat Russia.
 It is vividly depicted through the plot and characters of War and Peace.

 Painting The Battle of Moscow by Louis-François Lejeune, 1822.

 With the help of her family, and the stirrings of religious faith, Natasha manages to persevere in Moscow through this dark period.
 Meanwhile, the whole of Russia is affected by the coming confrontation between Napoleon's army and the Russian army.
 Pierre convinces himself through gematria that Napoleon is the Antichrist of the Book of Revelation and that Pierre himself has an eschatological role.
 Old Prince Bolkonsky dies of a stroke knowing that French marauders are coming for his estate.
 No organized help from any Russian army seems available to the Bolkonskys, but Nikolai Rostov turns up at their estate in time to help put down an incipient peasant revolt.
 He finds himself attracted to the distraught Princess Maria.

 Back in Moscow, the patriotic Petya joins a crowd in audience of Tzar Alexander and manages to snatch a biscuit thrown from the balcony window of the Cathedral of the Assumption by the Tzar.
 He is nearly crushed by the throngs in his effort.
 Under the influence of the same patriotism, his father finally allows him to enlist.

-Napoleon himself is the main character in this section, and the novel presents him in vivid detail, both personally and as both a thinker and would-be strategist.
-Also described are the well-organized force of over four hundred thousand troops of the French Grande Armée (only one hundred and forty thousand of them actually French-speaking) that marches through the Russian countryside in the late summer and reaches the outskirts of the city of Smolensk.
+Napoleon himself is a main character in this section, and the novel presents him in vivid detail, personally and as both a thinker and would-be strategist.
+Also described is the well-organized force of over four hundred thousand troops of the French Grande Armée (only one hundred and forty thousand of them actually French-speaking) that marches through the Russian countryside in the late summer and reaches the outskirts of the city of Smolensk.
 Pierre decides to leave Moscow and go to watch the Battle of Borodino from a vantage point next to a Russian artillery crew.
 After watching for a time, he begins to join in carrying ammunition.
 In the midst of the turmoil, he experiences first-hand the death and destruction of war; Eugène's artillery continues to pound Russian support columns, while Marshals Ney and Davout set up a crossfire with artillery positioned on the Semyonovskaya heights.
 The battle becomes a hideous slaughter for both armies and ends in a standoff.
 The Russians, however, have won a moral victory by standing up to Napoleon's reputedly invincible army.
 The Russian army withdraws the next day, allowing Napoleon to march on to Moscow.
 Among the casualties are Anatole Kuragin and Prince Andrei.
 Anatole loses a leg, and Andrei suffers a grenade wound in the abdomen.
 Both are reported dead, but their families are in such disarray that no one can be notified.